Literary Criticism & Cultural Commentary

 "Racism is a word held behind glass: we won’t break it out in Australian public discourse unless there is an unambiguous emergency, unless there can be no other explanation but wilful bigotry."

-Double review of Toni Morrison's The Origin of Others, and Reni Eddo-Lodge's Why I'm No Longer Talking To White People About Race - The Australian, September 9th, 2017 (paywalled)
+Double review of Toni Morrison's The Origin of Others, and Reni Eddo-Lodge's Why I'm No Longer Talking To White People About Race - the Weekend Australian, September 9th, 2017 (paywalled)

 "Photographs can be engines of empathy and apathy.
 They can exploit and protect, illuminate and obscure, criticise and valorise.
 They can break stereotypes and entrench them.
 They can tell the truth and they can lie.
 What is clear is that photographs “generate a new kind of citizenship”.

-Review of Sarah Sentilles's Draw Your Weapons - The Australian, July 8th 2017.
+Review of Sarah Sentilles's Draw Your Weapons - the Weekend Australian, July 8th 2017.

 "There are few writers who are as able (and willing) to empathetically portray the American underclass as Sedaris.
 And while he largely ignores major world events and geopolitics, the politics of the everyday is here, with all of its monstrous hilarity.
 Sedaris is an eavesdropper, not a commentator."

-Review of Volume One of David Sedaris's Diaries Theft by Finding - The Australian, July 1st 2017.
+Review of Volume One of David Sedaris's Diaries Theft by Finding - the Weekend Australian, July 1st 2017.

 "Email is a chimeric beast, an uneasy mix of intimacy and distance – unlimited time and space to say precisely what we mean, coupled with the unnerving promise of instant delivery.
 When it first arrived, email seemed to invite a new kind of writing – deliberate, earnest, vulnerable.
 We tried to sound smarter and wittier than we were, and it showed."